Prevention

 Choose a preferred language

-This exercise is designed to stretch your calf muscles (gastrocnemius and soleus).
+This exercise is designed to stretch the muscle in your calf called the soleus.
 Before starting the exercise, read through all the instructions.
-While exercising, breathe normally and don’t bounce.
+While exercising, breathe normally and don't bounce.
 If you feel any pain, stop the exercise.
-If pain persists, inform your healthcare provider:
+If pain persists, inform your doctor:

-• Stand an arm’s length away from a wall.
+• Stand an arm's length away from a wall.
 Place the palms of your hands on the wall.
-Step forward about 12 inches with your ______ foot.
+Step forward about 12 inches with one foot.

-• Keeping toes pointed forward and both heels on the floor, bend both knees and shift your hips forward.
-Hold for ______ seconds.
+• Keeping toes pointed forward and both heels on the floor, bend both knees and shift your hips forward until you feel a stretch in the calf of your back leg.
+Hold for 30 to 60 seconds.
 Relax.

 Find the right providers for your needs.